ahemavathy/GPTImage/README.md

 1. **"Azure OpenAI configuration is missing"**
    - Ensure all environment variables are set in `.env.local`
-   - Check that both GPT Image and GPT-4o resources are active
+   - Check that GPT Image, GPT-4o, and Sora resources are active
    - Verify deployment names match your Azure deployments
+   - For Sora: Ensure `AZURE_OPENAI_SORA_ENDPOINT`, `AZURE_OPENAI_SORA_API_KEY`, and `AZURE_OPENAI_SORA_DEPLOYMENT_NAME` are configured

-2. **"Failed to generate/edit images"**
+2. **"Failed to generate/edit images or videos"**
-   - Verify your API keys and deployment names
+   - Verify your API keys and deployment names for each service
-   - Check if you have access to both APIs
+   - Check if you have access to all required APIs (GPT Image, GPT-4o, Sora)
    - Ensure your Azure subscription has sufficient credits
+   - For Sora: Verify you have preview access to the Sora model

 3. **"PowerPoint generation failed"**
    - **Service Not Running**: Ensure the PowerPoint service is running on the configured port